Michael Wiley (running back, born 1978)

-Michael Deshawn Wiley (born January 5, 1978) is a former professional American football running back in the National Football League (NFL) for the Dallas Cowboys.
-He played college football at Ohio State University.
+Michael Deshawn Wiley (born January 5, 1978) is an American former professional football player who was a running back for the Dallas Cowboys of the National Football League (NFL).
+He played college football for the Ohio State Buckeyes.

-Early years
+Early life

 Wiley attended Monte Vista High School, where as a senior he ran for 1,901 yards and 23 touchdowns, en route to being named a high school All-America and ranking as the country's No. 2 running back prospect according to Bluechip Illustrated.
 He finished his high school career with 3,417 rushing yards and 38 touchdowns.
 He also practiced track and basketball.

 He accepted a football scholarship from Ohio State University.
 Although he never played the position before, as a true freshman he appeared in 8 games as a backup wide receiver and was also a reserve at running back in 4 games, registering 23 carries for 176 yards and 6 receptions for 194 yards.
-He scored touchdowns the first three times he touched the ball as a collegian, while playing against Rice University in 1996 (a 49-yard reverse run and receptions of 51 and 60 yards).
+He scored touchdowns the first three times he touched the ball as a collegian, while playing against Rice in 1996 (a 49-yard reverse run and receptions of 51 and 60 yards).

 As a sophomore, he had 588 rushing yards, a 5.6-yard average and 6 touchdowns.
 He also had a 26.6-yard average in kickoff returns, including a 100-yard kickoff return for a touchdown against Bowling Green State University.
-He rushed for 121 yards against the University of Wyoming and had an 8-yard touchdown pass against Indiana University.
+He rushed for 121 yards against Wyoming and had an 8-yard touchdown pass against Indiana.

 As a junior, he earned the starter tailback job, rushing for 1,258 yards (second in the conference) on 198 carries for a 6.2-yard average and 10 touchdowns.
 He also had 26 receptions (third on the team) for 200 yards and 6 kickoffs returns for a 23.8-yard average.
-He had a 209-yard rushing performance (10th best in school history) in a win over the University of Missouri.
-The team finished 11-1 and beat Texas A&M University in the Sugar Bowl.
+He had a 209-yard rushing performance (10th best in school history) in a win over Missouri.
+The team finished 11-1 and beat Texas A&M in the Sugar Bowl.

 As a senior, he posted 183 carries for 952 rushing yards (led the team) and 10 touchdowns.
 He also completed all 5 of his passing attempts for 123 yards and one touchdown, while adding 14 catches (third on the team) for 153 yards and one touchdown.
 He was the team's all-purpose yardage leader with an average of 101.6 yards-per-game.

-Though he was only a two-year starter (22 starts), he finished a distinguished playing career after recording 509 carres for 2,951 rushing yards (seventh in school history), 3,176 total offense yards, 4,194 all-purpose yards (seventh in school history), ten 100-yard games, 56 receptions and 35 touchdowns.
-He also completed 10-of-11 career passing attempts for 225 yards and 2 touchdowns.
+Though he was only a two-year starter (22 starts), he finished a distinguished playing career after recording 509 carries for 2,951 rushing yards (seventh in school history), 3,176 total offense yards, 4,194 all-purpose yards (seventh in school history), ten 100-yard games, 56 receptions and 35 touchdowns.
+He also completed 10-of-11 pass attempts for 225 yards and 2 touchdowns.